-This course examines the basic tenets and therapeutic processes of the major counselling and psychotherapy approaches available to modern-day practitioners.
-It covers basic counselling skills and core issues in counselling practice, such as values, ethics, socio-cultural awareness, therapeutic alliance and use of self.
-The therapeutic models are clustered according to the four major forces in psychotherapy: psychodynamic, behavioral/cognitive-behavioral, humanistic/experiential and contextual/systemic.
-Students are expected to be active seekers of knowledge and to participate actively in collective learning.
-Emphasis is placed on the cultivation of independent, critical, and reflective thought through reading, discussion and experiential learning.
+This course examines the basic tenets and therapeutic processes of the major counselling and psychotherapy treatments available to modern-day practitioners.
+It covers basic counselling skills and core issues in clinical practice, such as values, ethics and therapeutic alliance.
+Major psychological psychodynamic are introduced, including therapy, behavioural treatments treatment, cognitive-behavioural therapy, humanistic/existential approaches and mind-body approach.
+Students are expected to be active knowledge seekers.
+They are encouraged to participate actively in group discussion and role-play.
+Emphasis is placed on the cultivation of independent, critical, and reflective thoughts through reading, discussion and experiential learning.
 Assessment: 100% coursework.